 I suppose.
 Now tournament directors will have to decide up front whether nonconforming drivers are allowed in this week’s tournament.
 Is it really so hard to say “yes” or “no”?

 “But you can’t post a USGA handicap score after a round with a nonconforming club, right?”
 Right.
 Again, you’ve got a choice to make.
-Choice is good.
+The choice is good.
 “But isn’t this the top of a slippery slope, which will end with companies offering balls and clubs that anyone can hit 400 yards and that demand 10,000-yard courses?”

 Only if people want to play that kind of game.
 They don’t.
 That’s why the vast majority refuse to buy the high-voltage balls that have been advertised for years in the newspapers.